|Nutrition Facts (per serving)|

 Who doesn't love those little segments of mandarin oranges that come in a can?
-They're sweet and petite and add a nice pop of flavor to fruit salads, desserts, and of course that midcentury classic, ambrosia salad.
+They're sweet and petite and add a nice pop of flavor to fruit salads, desserts, and ambrosia salad.

 All citrus fruit is high in acid, sufficiently so that they can be canned in plain water.
 This same method can be used to preserve other citrus.
 In the case of oranges and grapefruit, it's best to section, or supreme, the fruit with a knife for cleaner segments.
 Once the segments are peeled, this is simply a matter of packing jars and canning.
 You'll be done in no time.

 2 pounds mandarin oranges, peeled